MahmoudDabbous/bashdb/README.md

-## Example: Creating a Database, Connecting, Creating, and inserting into a table
+## Example : Creating a Database, Connecting, Creating, and inserting into a table

 #### Step 1: Creating a Database